shresta-kalla/caltrack/README.md

 ## Running the App
  * Open Android Studio
  * Open Caltrack flutter project
- * Go into 'lib' folder and click on main.dart
+ * Go into 'lib' folder and click on the main.dart file
  * Click on 'Get Dependencies' on the top to install packages
  * Connect to Android Emulator(Pixel_3s_API_34_extension_level_7)
  * Click run main.dart